- Dental bone grafting is performed to improve the density and volume of the jawbone.

 What to expect after dental bone graft

 Dental bone graft recovery is mild.
 There may be some numbness.
-You are likely to be able to return home the same day.
-Depending on whether you had general anesthesia, somebody might have to drive you and you may have to take the day off work.
+You are likely able to return home the same day.
+Depending on whether you had general anesthesia, somebody might have to drive you, and you may have to take the day off work.

-Overall, you will need about 4-6 months of dental bone grafting healing time in total.
+Overall, you will need about 4-6 months of healing time for dental bone grafting.
 The material and the jaw need time to merge and grow.
 This period might be even longer, especially if you have a history of substance addictions or an oral condition.
-It also depends on the site of bone sourcing, if it came from your body.
+It also depends on the site of bone sourcing, whether it came from your body.

-It is vital to adhere closely to your dentist’s instructions at the time of dental bone grafts recovery in order to prevent failure or complications.
-Symptoms that might cause discomfort, but are perfectly normal include:
+It is vital to adhere closely to your dentist’s instructions at the time of dental bone graft recovery in order to prevent failure or complications.
+Symptoms that might cause discomfort, but are perfectly normal, include:

 Dental bone graft aftercare also includes consuming mainly soft foods while the mouth heals.
 Food high in calcium and vitamin D can help speed up recovery.
 Avoid smoking, excessive drinking, and mouthwash that contains alcohol.